 Rhinoplasty: The most definitive treatment for a cartilage bump is rhinoplasty, which can be performed using open or closed techniques.

-• Open Rhinoplasty: This technique involves an incision across the columella (the tissue between the nostrils), allowing the surgeon extensive access to the nasal structure for precise modifications.
+• Open Rhinoplasty: This technique involves an incision across the columella (the tissue between the nostrils), allowing the doctor extensive access to the nasal structure for precise modifications.

 • Closed Rhinoplasty: Incisions are made within the nostrils, resulting in no visible scarring.
 This method is less invasive and often used for smaller adjustments.